Industries-CPQ-Developer Practice Test Questions

 Explanation:

-To help users understand how the final price was calculated, the cart includes the Price Details icon next to each line item.
+To help users understand how the final price was calculated, the Cart provides a dedicated Price Details view.

 A. The display text in the Products list in the cart

-❌ Incorrect.
-The product list might show the total price but does not explain how pricing was calculated.
+The Products list typically shows only the final price and does not explain how that price was derived.

 B. Popup message window after the order is submitted